Logo Voyage

 Dangerous animals

-[edit]See the dangerous animals article for information on avoiding and dealing with a variety of animals that might be encountered in the wilderness.
+Know the species of animals you might encounter in the wilderness.
 In many places these pose little real threat to backpackers, but some – a human-fed bear in a national park, a cow moose protecting her calf, a hungry panther, or a venomous snake – may be quite dangerous.
 Check with local wildlife experts about what to be wary of, and how to protect yourself.

 Phones and beacons

-[edit]If there's mobile-phone service in the area you're hiking (and don't assume there will be), bringing the phone along (turned off, to preserve both the battery and the atmosphere, and in a watertight package) is a reasonable precaution in case of emergency.
+Don't assume there will be mobile-phone service in the area you're hiking.
 If you get a signal in a remote area, the dispatcher that happens to pick up your emergency call may have no idea where you are, so explain clearly.
 Check in advance what directions would be easiest for them to recognise.
 WGS84 coordinates (used by GPS) are recognised in many areas, learn how to get those from your map.
 In some regions, the coordinates on the map may differ significantly from what your GPS tells.

 There are also 406 MHz GPS Personal Locator Beacons, which when activated send an emergency signal via satellites to the rescue authorities.
 These are reasonably lightweight, waterproof, strobe-equipped units, a little larger than a cell phone.
 They cost around USD 300–400, with no subscription fees.